Modeling and Analysis of Information Communities: Introduction

 For our model we focus on a particular type of social networks, to which we refer to as \emph{information networks}, where agents (individuals) share/exchange information.
 Sharing/exchanging of information is an important aspect of the social networks, both for social networks that we form in our everyday lives, as well as for online social networks such as for example Twitter.

 To model communities in information networks, to which we refer to as \emph{information communities}, we assume that all content (information) that is being shared is being produced by agents in the network.
 Furthermore, we assume that different agents have different abilities to produce (generate) content, and different interests in consuming (obtaining) content.
 Using this setup, we study the situation where agents form communities in order to share/exchange content.
 We formally model this situation through utility functions that captures the benefit that agents obtain from being in a particular information community, where we assume that agents obtain an utility both from consuming (obtaining) content as well as from producing content.
-Using this model we study the following questions: a) what is the community structure that emerges under this model, i.e. can we characterize the set of content producers/consumers that form a community, b) what is the content that individual agents will produce in a community, and c) how is content being filtered and distributed within a community.
+Using this model we study the following questions: a) which community structures will emerge under this model, i.e. can we characterize the set of content producers/consumers that form a community, and b) which content will individual agents produce in a given community.

+The model that we use to characterize information networks has three important components: how we model the space of content that is being produced and consumed in the, how we model agent's interests and ability to produce content, and how we measure the utility that agents obtain for consuming and producing content.

+For our analysis we assume that each content item is being produced in an information network can be associated with a particular content type.
+We might think of a content type as a topic, or particular interest that agents have.
+In addition, we assume that the space of possible content types has a certain structure.
+In particular, we assume that there exists a measure of ``closeness'' (similarity) between content types that characterizes how strongly related two content types are.
+For example, ``basketball'' and ``baseball'' are both sports and one would assume that these two topics are stronger related with each other than for example ``basketball'' and ``mathematics''.
+The assumption that there exists such a measure of closeness is an important feature of our model.